 The IRS's online search tool, Tax Exempt Organization Search, can help you more easily find out whether an organization is eligible to receive tax-deductible charitable contributions.
-You can access the tool at https://apps.irs.gov/app/eos.
+You can access the tool at IRS.gov.
 According to the IRS, you may rely on this list in determining deductibility of your contributions.